mohsenrahmanikivi/SmartBLock/README.md

 | GND           | GND              |

 ## Required Software
-1. Have installed the latest STM32CubeIDE to compile and download the app on the mainboard (stm32f466re).
+1. Download the latest STM32CubeIDE to compile and download the app on the mainboard (stm32f466re).
 [Refrence Link](https://www.st.com/en/evaluation-tools/nucleo-f446re.html)
-2. Have installed the latest BitcoinCore to prepare the server environment for the system.
+2. Download the latest BitcoinCore to prepare the server environment for the system.
 [Refrence Link](https://bitcoin.org/en/bitcoin-core/)

-## Installation
+## Installation of the Lock software
 Follow these steps to install and prepare the environment:
 1. Acquire the hardware and connect them based on the provided pinout.
 2. have installed all required software mentioned above.